New Silk Roads - Asia Bazdyrieva and Solveig Suess - The Future Forecast

 Epilogue

 A digital earth is a spectacular thought.
-Its distributed networks are less holistic than the imaginations conjured through rhetoric.
-The earth’s nervous system is not a totality, but rather one articulation speaking through a distinctly technological, ideological, and geopolitical vantage.
+But its distributed networks are less holistic than what is imagined.
+The earth’s nervous system is not a totality, but rather one articulation speaking from a distinctly technological, ideological, and geopolitical vantage point.
 The figuration of earth as a measurable and a calculable entity allows for a form of techno-scientific governance to take hold, inspired by the balancing act of extraction and ecological repair alongside a universal scale of quantifiable progress.
 As a single image, this form of “knowing” the earth is ungraspable.

-The optics of this vastly distributed and largely dumb apparatus brings forth a predominantly algorithmic language in observing land, simultaneously reading the earth’s surface as potent with futures while programming them towards pre-defined ends.
-Through the metronome of global markets, what becomes embedded in this apparatus is a form of governance which exceeds the boundaries of nation-states.
-Geometries of power over the future are being created in the present as datasets are accrued from geological formations, natural disasters, social media behaviors, and citizen biometrics alike.
-Its physical and virtual operations form only part of the larger socio-technical assemblage that is deeply intertwined with international financial instruments, investment schemes, and the construction of future cities.
-Moments of social and aesthetic instability point towards the closing down and opening up of politics; marking possible entry-points for redrawing relations.
+The optics of this vastly distributed and largely dumb apparatus brings forth a predominantly algorithmic language for observing land, simultaneously reading the earth’s surface as brimming with futures while programming them towards pre-defined ends.
+Through the metronome of global markets, what becomes embedded in this apparatus is a form of governance that exceeds the boundaries of nation-states.
+Geometries of future power are being created in the present as datasets are accrued from geological formations, natural disasters, social media behaviors, and citizen biometrics alike.
+Its physical and virtual operations form only part of a larger socio-technical assemblage that is deeply intertwined with international financial instruments, investment schemes, and the construction of future cities.
+Moments of social and aesthetic instability point towards the closing down and opening up of politics, marking possible entry-points for redrawing relations.

 Notes